sidouglas/2letterbem/README.md

 "active" "d"
 }
 ```
-Anything prepended with .js in your css is not compressed.
+Anything prepended with .js in your css is not shortened.
-You can specify a `whiteList` of classes that you don't want to be touched.
+You can specify a `whiteList` of classes that you don't want to be shortened.
 They won't appear in the json file either.
 You can use the json file as dictionary now for your html.

 Simple example in PHP:
 ```